- BS, Nutritional Sciences - University of Oklahoma Health Sciences Center, Oklahoma City

 Prior to joining CTCA, Rinehart served as a clinical dietitian at a hospital in Tulsa.
 There, he provided medical nutrition therapy to patients with a wide range of diagnoses.
 He also served as a health and wellness community dietitian for Tulsa County Health Department, where he developed a nutrition counseling program.

-In September 2009, Rinehart joined the nutrition and metabolic support team at Southwestern.
+In September 2009, Rinehart joined the nutrition and metabolic support team at CTCA in Tulsa.
 When asked why he joined CTCA, Rinehart says, “I have several family members who have either had cancer in the past, are in remission, or have cancer currently.”

 He adds, “Nutrition can make a positive impact on cancer patients in a number of ways.
 At CTCA, I’m able to help patients through the treatment process using a variety of nutrition therapies.”